Your Cart

 9. Ditch the grain-loaded breakfasts

 Too many of us default to cereal or oatmeal for breakfast, with nary enough protein grams anywhere.
-Instead, embrace egg whites, protein powders and even lean breakfast meats (like chicken) to get enough protein to start the day.
+Instead, embrace egg whites, protein powders and even lean breakfast meats (like chicken) to create a real high-protein breakfast to start the day.

 Alternatively, simply make some breakfast baked goods with plenty of protein, such as oatmeal breakfast cookies (20 grams of protein per serving), double chocolate collagen donuts (12 grams of protein per donut) and Paleo protein pancakes (with 37 grams of protein per serving).